The first in a series on Earth-Spirit Ways

 Psychogeographers, Lane says, project their inner reality to landscapes.
 I have found that images we see in landscapes or cloudscapes, can be signposts mirroring back clues to a new mythology emerging within us.

-Nature called me to move out of the city to the mountains after college and became a doorway to realignment of my psyche and seeing new possibilities.
+Nature called me to move out of the city to the mountains of northern Arizona after college and became a doorway to realignment of my psyche and seeing new possibilities.
 During this time in my twenties, while out on the land, I received my first conscious messages from Spirit that helped me shift out of limiting beliefs and set me on a life long path of spirit connection.

 Those spontaneous moments when channels of communication with nature occur imprint deeply at a cellular level.